ABZ-Aaron/Classic-Models-Pipeline/Documentation/DataModeling.md

 Notice we have 3 date dimensions (order date, shipped date, and required date).
 We don't have to model 3 seperate date tables, we can just use 1.

 There's a number of columns we could have in our Date table, but we'll keep it simple and only include a handful.
-Essentially, row in our date table will represent a single day.
+Essentially, each row in our date table will represent a single day.
 The columns we'll include are:

 - Date Key (primary key)
 - Date